RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

       `timer_reset()` like in Contiki is fine)
     - Long term low resolution software timers that play well with power management
     - Short term high resolution software timers
+    - High resolution real time timers
+        - Timers that expire at a specific absolute portable time stamp (e.g. a UNIX timestamp)
+        - Time synchronization (when enabled and used) must update the timeouts, if needed
+        - Justification: E.g. sensor networks for pressure fluctuation monitoring need measurements to be performed synchronized with high accuracy.
+        - Note: Real time timers should be optional (so that only applicaitons actually using them pay the overhead in terms of ROM and runtime overhead).
 - Delay of program execution
     - API to block calling thread for long periods and allows other threads to run
     - Long term delays must play well with power management